SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Location: 965 Clay Street, near Powell Street in Chinatown

-Cost: $15 adults; $10 for seniors and students with an ID; free for 12 and under
+Cost: $15 adults; $10 for seniors and students with an ID; free for kids in grades K - 7 and younger

-The Go San Francisco card is a multi-day pass that gives you access to more than 25 attractions in San Francisco and the surrounding areas.
+The Go City is a multi-day pass that gives you access to more than 25 attractions in San Francisco and the surrounding areas.
 It includes admission to some of the history museums in San Francisco including the California Academy of Sciences, the Walt Disney Museum, and the Beat Museum.

-With this card, you also gain access into the Aquarium of the Bay, the Exploratorium and the Conservatory of Flowers.
-Other benefits of the card include bike rentals, a Golden Gate Bay Cruise and a one way ticket on one of the famous San Francisco cable cars.
+With this pass, you also gain access into the Aquarium of the Bay and the Exploratorium.
+Other benefits of it include bike rentals and a Golden Gate Bay Cruise.

-By buying the Go Card, you also save money.
+By buying the Go City pass, you also save money.
 You pay only a fraction of the cost of admission to all of these attractions than if you paid for them separately.
-Discover even more benefits and pick up your Go San Francisco card today!
+Discover even more benefits and pick up your Go City pass today!

 One of the best ways to understand the layout of San Francisco is by taking a Hop On/Hop Off Tour.
 It's also a great way to get around the city the first day or two of your visit.

 These tours offer different stops in San Francisco.
 It makes a complete circle of the city and you can hop on and off at any of the stops all day.
 You can buy either a one day, two day or three-day ticket.

 This is the best way to get to some of the history museums in San Francisco that are a little further away such as the California Academy of Sciences.
 Pair this with the Go San Francisco card and you are set for a carefree adventure in the city by the bay.

 My favorite one is the tour through Big Bus Tours.
 Find more about their most popular Hop On Hop Off tour.